cecilia-lin/RecipeProject/README.md

 ### Univariate Analysis
 For this analysis, we examined the distribution of the proportion of sugar in a recipe.
 As the plot below shows, the distribution skewed to the right, indicating that most of the recipes on food.com have a low proportion of sugar.
 There is also a decreasing trend, indicating that as the proportion of sugar in recipes gets higher, there are less of those recipes on food.com.

+<iframe
+  src="assets/univariate.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Bivariate Analysis
 For this analysis, we examined the distribution of the rating of the recipe conditioned between the sugary recipes and non-sugary recipes.
 The graph below shows that recipes with rating of 3, 4 and 5 are more likely to be non-sugary recipes while the recipes with rating of 1 and 2 are more likely to be sugary recipes.
 We would dive deeper to see if the difference in these proportions are significant in later sections.

+<iframe
+  src="assets/bivariate.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Interesting Aggregates
+For this section, we investigated the relationship between the cooking time in minutes and proportion of sugar of the recipes.
+After grouping the data, we created a data visualization, shown below, to understand it better.
+Interestingly, the graph shows that as the cooking time increases the proportion of sugar in a recipe fluctuates more and more.
+Also, the shapes of the line for mean and median looks very similar, especially for the recipes with shorter cooking time.

+<iframe
+  src="assets/interesting_agg.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>